Royal intermarriage: Korea

 The Silla Kingdom had a practice that limited the succession to the throne to members of the seonggol, or "sacred bone", rank.
 To maintain their "sacred bone" rank, members of this caste often intermarried with one another in the same fashion that European royals intermarried to maintain a "pure" royal pedigree.

 The Goryeo dynasty had a history of incestuous marriage within the royal family in its early years, starting from Gwangjong, the fourth king, who married his half-sister Queen Daemok.
 To avoid scandals, the female members of the dynasty would be ceremonially adopted by their maternal families after birth.
-This practice of dynastic incest ended with the overthrow of Queen Heonae, the mother of Mokjong, the seventh king, after she attempted to seize the throne for herself and her illegitimate sons by placing these sons as Mokjong's heir, only to be foiled by a coup masterminded by the Goryeo general Gang Jo.
+This practice of dynastic incest ended with the overthrow of Queen Heonae, the mother of Mokjong, the seventh king, after she attempted to seize the throne for herself and her illegitimate sons by placing these sons as Mokjong's heir, only to be foiled by a coup masterminded by the Goryeo general Kang Cho.

 After the Second Manchu invasion of Korea, Joseon Korea was forced to give several of their royal princesses as concubines to the Qing Manchu regent Prince Dorgon.
 In 1650, Dorgon married the Korean Princess Uisun (義順).
 She was a collateral branch of the Korean royal family, and daughter of Yi Gae-yun (李愷胤).
 Dorgon married two Korean princesses at Lianshan.